McClaren not in contention for Huddersfield role

 Any incoming Head of Football Operations would be foolish not to relish working with a manager with such a powerful network across football’s talent pool.
 Getting the right man in and helping Wagner continue to deliver success on the pitch will be key to reaching - and staying - in the Premier League.

-Rest assured, whoever replaces Stuart Webber will not be a coach or manager.
+Rest assured, whoever replaces Stuart Webber will not have ambitions to be a coach or manager.

 (Dan Parnell leads research on the Master of Sport Directorship course at Manchester Metropolitan University)